 Parentage orders are made to transfer parentage from a surrogate and her partner, to the intended parents.
 These are made in state courts.
 These orders provide for the birth certificate to be changed, removing the surrogate and her partner, and replacing their names with those of the intended parents.
-Parentage Orders granted in this form are only available for surrogacy arrangements entered into in Australia.
+Parentage Orders granted in this form are generally only available for surrogacy arrangements entered into within Australia.

-Parenting Orders are often made when parents are separated and need to formalise the arrangements for where the children will live and who they will spend time with.
+Parenting orders are sometimes made when parents are separated and need to formalise the arrangements for where the children will live and who they will spend time with.
 We used to refer to these as ‘custody orders.’
 These are made in the family law courts.
-Most commonly, they involve separating parents who are seeking to make arrangements for their children post-separation.
+Most commonly, they involve separating parents who are making arrangements for their children after separation.

 In some international surrogacy cases, intended parents may choose to apply for a parenting order, to recognise both parents as having parental responsibility for the child, once they return to Australia.
 There are other options, but as each case is different it is important to seek legal advice to help you decide.

 Click here to see a comparison of parentage and parenting orders.

-You may be told that you must have a Parenting Order if you had a child through international surrogacy.
+You might be told that you must have a parenting order if you had a child through international surrogacy.
 This is usually not the case.
-Parenting Orders may only be obtained if you have evidence of the surrogacy arrangement, and can provide evidence that the surrogate and her partner consented to the Order being made.
+Parenting orders may only be obtained if you have evidence of the surrogacy arrangement, and can provide evidence that the surrogate and her partner consented to the order being made.
 The court process can be complex, time-consuming and expensive, so if it is not necessary, you might like to consider the alternatives.